 Even the small stupas have some plaster remaining at their bases and domes that tell about their original ornate state.
 In some stupas, the shape of the bricks has been molded to give some geometric and some auspicious shapes.

 Historical Place in Bihar

 There are only two stone pillars that I could see in the whole premises.
 There is evidence that these buildings were constructed during different periods of history and a lot of times one above the other.
-Excavators found images in stone, stucco and bronzes from here.
+Excavators found images in stone, stucco, and bronze from here.
 All the excavated images can be seen in the ASI museum across the road from the ruins.
-An interesting discovery is the burnt rice that are about 900 years old from a granary.
+An interesting discovery is the burnt rice that is about 900 years old from a granary.

 I wonder how it would be to see the whole university recreated before our eyes.
 It is said that when students came here for admission, the gatekeepers who were also very knowledgeable people tested them at the university gate.
 Only if the aspirants passed the test were they admitted to the university.

 It is said that there were three big libraries in this center of education and none of them have been located so far in the excavations.
 These were called Ratna Sagar, Ratna Ranjika, and Ratna Uday the first one being 9 storeyed.
 All these were burnt in a fire following the attack by Muslim invader Khilji.
 The signs of fire can be seen here and there on the walls.
 But some of the walls are exceptionally clean and would give an impression of having been constructed very recently.
 The buildings were also destroyed in an earthquake.

 And were apparently covered by soil and mud and lived underneath till they were again excavated in the 20th Century.
 As libraries, the main gates of the university are also yet to be discovered.